rails/rails/guides/source/working_with_javascript_in_rails.md

 Server side concerns
 --------------------

-AJAX isn't just client-side, you also need to do some work on the server side to support it.
-Often, people like their AJAX requests to return JSON rather than HTML.
+Ajax isn't just client-side, you also need to do some work on the server side to support it.
+Often, people like their Ajax requests to return JSON rather than HTML.
 Let's discuss what it takes to make that happen.

 ### A Simple Example